Welcome to today's edition of the Rush 24-7 podcast.

 What the president has done is ensure that no future president can use any of these techniques.

-And frankly, if the president himself in the future is faced with a ticking time bomb scenario, it's not clear to me, you know, what exactly he will do, even though he's reserved to himself the right to take action like these.
+And frankly, if the president himself in the future is faced with a ticking time bomb scenario, it's not clear to me what exactly he will do, even though he's reserved to himself the right to take action like these.

 That's another excellent point.

-You're she doesn't say this, but but but what we all know is Anderson, you're part of groupthink.
+She doesn't say this, but what we all know is, Anderson, you're part of groupthink.

 You're part of the liberal conventional wisdom, and that's all you know.

-As a as a modern-day journalist, Anderson, you're a walking cliche.
+As a modern-day journalist, Anderson, you're a walking cliché.

 Let me correct the premise of your question.

-And then she says, even though Obama has reserved for them himself the right to use these techniques, we still don't know that he will.
+And then she says, even though Obama has reserved for himself the right to use these techniques, we still don't know that he will because of the way he's politicized the issue.

-By the way, the the uh the member of Congress that was questioning Holder in addition to Louis Gormart was Dan Lundgren, the former attorney general from uh from California.
+By the way, the member of Congress that was questioning Holder in addition to Louis Gomert was Dan Lundgren, the former Attorney General from California.

-Uh Holder tried to change the legal definition of churcher in the middle of the uh of the uh interview or the interrogation and uh yeah, the interrogation.
+Holder tried to change the legal definition of torture in the middle of the interview or the interrogation.

 We'll call it that.